-US Supreme Court Orders Review in Case Focused on Microsoft’s Dublin Data Center
+US Supreme Court Review of Case on Microsoft’s Dublin Data Center

 Microsoft has been in an ongoing legal battle regarding whether or not they have to turn over data that is stored in their Dublin data center.
 The tech giant was ordered to turn over data that authorities needed for a case regarding suspected illegal drug activities.
 Microsoft took the issue to court, and repeatedly was told that they must turn the data over by the lower courts.